Hälsingland Rune Inscription 21

 The Hälsingland Runic Inscription 21 is a Viking Age memorial runestone cataloged as Hs 21 under Rundata, located in Jättendal, Nordanstig Municipality, Hälsingland, Sweden.
-It is notable for being crafted by a female runemaster.
+It is notable for being crafted by a female runemaster (or runemistress), so far the only byspell of such kind.

 Description

-This runestone consists of runic text carved within a band that curves along the stone.
+This runestone consists of runish text carved within a band that curves along the stone.
 The granite runestone, which is two meters in height, is classified as being carved in a runestone style known as RAK.
-The inscription states that the runemaster, Gunnborga, "painted" the runes.
-She is the only known female rune carver during this time period in Scandinavia.
-The runic text uses the word fahido, "painted", also translated as "carved" or "inscribed."
+The inscription states that the runemistress, Gunnborga, "painted" the runes.
+She is the only known female runecarver during this time period in Scandinavia.
+The runish text uses the word fahido, "painted", also translated as "carved" or "inscribed."
 Although many runestones had their inscriptions painted, there is no direct evidence that this particular runestone was painted.

-Of the personal names in the inscription, Ásmundr means "Divine Hand" and Farthegn means either "Far-Travelling Thegn" or "Far-Traveling Warrior."
-The name Thorketill or Þorketil, which includes as a theophoric name element the Norse pagan god Thor, signifies a "Vessel of Thor" or "Kettle of Thor", possibly a type of sacrificial cauldron.
-The Poetic Edda poem Hymiskviða includes a story of Thor fetching a large cauldron to brew ale.
+Of the personal names in the inscription, Ásmundr means "Godlyhand", with Ás or áss ("god") being the singular of Æsir; Farthegn means either "Far-Faring Thegn" or "Far-Faring Warrior"; and the personal name Þorketil (Thorketill, literally "Thorkettle"), which is a theophoric name revering the Norse god Thor, means "Thor's Vessel", possibly referring to divine possession or to a type of sacrificial cauldron—the Poetic Edda poem Hymiskviða, for byspell, includes a story of Thor fetching a large cauldron to brew ale.